Hyperfoil/Horreum/docs/site/content/en/docs/Concepts/core-concepts/index.md

 `Filtering Labels` are combined into [`Fingerprints`](#fingerprint) that uniquely identify comparable Datasets within uploaded Runs.

 ## Extractor
 An `Extractor` is a **required** JSONPath expression that refers to a section of an uploaded JSON document.
-An Extractor can return on of;
+An Extractor can return one of:

 - A scalar value
 - An array of values